Making a positive difference

 All of our people can take an additional day of paid leave each year to volunteer for one of the firm’s five community partners or a charity or community organisation of their choice.
 This is a practical and meaningful way for our people to demonstrate and develop leadership in our community.

-Staff also nominate charities they personally support, to receive donations from our monthly 'casual Friday' fundraiser.
+Staff also nominate charities they personally support, to receive donations from our monthly 'Casual Friday' fundraiser.
 Gold coin donations from staff are matched by donations from our partners.
-Red Cross Appeal, Surfing Life Saving New Zealand, Canteen, Paw Justice, Neonatal Trust, Alzheimers New Zealand and Women’s Refuge New Zealand are some of the organisations we are proud to have supported.
+SPCA New Zealand, Mental Health Foundation of New Zealand, Youthline, the Cancer Society and Muscular Dystrophy Association are some of the organisations we are proud to have supported.

 4 Working in a sustainable way

 Part of being a good business is being aware of our footprint on our environment and doing what we can to minimise it.
-We’ve identified a number of ways we can make a positive difference: they include the careful consideration of the needs and methods of business travel; the reduction and recycling of paper and food waste throughout our offices and our ‘Biggest Power Loser’ campaign to create awareness of efficient energy consumption – our lights automatically switch off when a room is empty and the printers and computers which automatically power off outside of business hours.
+We’ve identified a number of ways we can make a positive difference.
+They include the careful consideration of the needs and methods of business travel, the reduction and recycling of paper and food waste throughout our offices and regular internal campaigns such as including recycling of office and personal e-waste items.